7 of the Best Canal Walks in West Yorkshire

 Sowerby Bridge Canal

-This section of the Calder and Hebble Navigation takes you from Sowerby Bridge to Brighouse on one of the best canal walks in West Yorkshire.
-You’ll start in the picturesque market town and ramble over to Copley, with lovely views of the Calder Valley as your backdrop.
-Then head north into Halifax, before weaving your way through Elland Park Wood and finishing up by passing Brookfoot Ski Lake into Brighouse.
-Want to extend your walk?
-You can add two miles by continuing onto Mirfield via Bradley Park and the Kirklees Cut.
+We love this wander from Sowerby Bridge to Brighouse, as it leads along a section of the Calder and Hebble Navigation – there’s no doubt it’s one of the best canal walks in West Yorkshire.
+You’ll begin in the picturesque market town before making your way over to Copley, which offers up incredible views over the Calder Valley as the backdrop.
+It’s north from there as you head over to Halifax, before going on a meander through Elland Park Wood and finish up by passing Brookfoot Ski Lake into Brighouse.
+Want to extend the walk?
+Of course you do!
+We had a great time exploring the extra two miles to Mirfield by Bradley Park and the Kirklees Cut.

 The walk starts at Sowerby Bridge Station, Sowerby Bridge, West Yorkshire, HX6 3AF.
 Check out the route.